 This is like a support center that has guides, tutorials, and articles with troubleshooting instructions, and frequently asked questions.
 Just find what you’re looking for, and you’ll likely find a resource to help you.

 On the NameCheap website, there is only a little help available.
 The knowledge base provides basic instructions for the main editing tools, but no detailed instructions or videos.
 But, about the chat support, I would give NameCheap 5 out of 5.

 Since both have some good points as well as some flaws, it’s kind of difficult to choose one winner.
-So, if you want fast and proper assistance and customer support service, go with NameCheap, and if you want detailed tutorial and step by step tutorial ( especially recommended for the beginners ), go with BlueHost.
+So, if you want fast and proper assistance and customer support service, go with NameCheap, and if you want a detailed tutorial and step-by-step tutorial ( especially recommended for beginners ), go with BlueHost.
 Bluehost answers questions more thoroughly and individually.

 As you can probably see in this article, shared hosting is an integral part of the wheel in the digital world.
 BlueHost and NameCheap are the service providers that make the life of individuals and businesses easier.

-But the final winner is BlueHost as it protects your information, promote your products, and create ways to reach consumers.
+But the final winner is BlueHost as itprotects your information, promotes your products, and creates ways to reach consumers.
 It is cheaper, has more brand confidence, and is also suitable for beginners.
 These are just some of the reasons why Bluehost is easily overtaken as a recommended shared hosting site.

 After carefully researching the results of our research and carefully examining each feature, we can conclude that Bluehost is a slightly better choice.